Skip to main content

 Documentation library governance.
 Track every page in your docs site with ownership, editorial status, and validation status.
 Know at a glance which pages are current, which are stale, and which have no owner.

 Capability claim verification.
 Log every factual claim your documentation makes about product behaviour, platform capabilities, or configuration.
 When the product changes, query which claims need re-verification.
-This is where credibility breaks are caught: platform claims, product claims, assumptions, workarounds presented as features.

 Review cadence management.
 Set review cadences (Monthly, Quarterly, Biannual, Annual, Ad Hoc) per document and track review cycles with outcomes.
 No more guessing when a page was last checked.